About 1,000 Met officers suspended or on restricted duties amid force clean-up

 The Met has faced a series of harrowing scandals, including serving armed officer Wayne Couzens, who raped and murdered Sarah Everard, and David Carrick, who was unmasked as a serial rapist.

-Mr Cundy told journalists: “This is going to take one, two or more years to root out those who are corrupt.”
+Mr Cundy said: “This is going to take one, two or more years to root out those who are corrupt.”

 Currently, of the Met’s workforce of about 34,000 officers, 201 are suspended and about 860 are on restricted duties.